simonlotzkar/1800_20233_17/README.md

 ## 5. Bugs and Limitations
 Here are some known bugs and limitations:
-* [Bug] Restaurant cards don't refresh after new updates added, YES ALERT
+* [Bug] Restaurant cards don't refresh after adding new update
-* [Bug] Last updated and status don't change after deleting updates
-    * => replace lastUpdated and status fields with listeners that iterate through the update collection to determine last updated and status
+* [Bug] After deleting updates, bugs out the profile page update counter until refresh
-* [Bug] If the user denies or doesnt have geolocation, breaks app
+* [Limitation] If the user denies or doesnt have geolocation, breaks app
     * => display restaurants without distance information (random sort) if the user's geolocation fails
-* [Limitation] Each update has an upvote/downvote number field and an upvoterID/downvoterID array field, this is redundant.
-    * => can be simplified to just the latter.
-The score can be simply found by counting the number of voterIDs.

 ## 5. Future Plans
 Expansions (large multi-feature additions), features, and optimizations that can be made after launching the app: